jolheiser/gitea/docs/content/doc/advanced/adding-legal-pages.en-us.md

     weight: 9
 ---

-Some jurisdictions (such as EU), requires certain legal pages (e.g. Privacy Policy) to be added to website.
+Some jurisdictions (such as EU) require certain legal pages (e.g. Privacy Policy) to be added to a website.
 Follow these steps to add them to your Gitea instance.

 ## Getting Pages

 Gitea source code ships with sample pages, available in `contrib/legal` directory.
 Copy them to `custom/public/`.
 For example, to add Privacy Policy:

 ```
 wget -O /path/to/custom/public/privacy.html https://raw.githubusercontent.com/go-gitea/gitea/master/contrib/legal/privacy.html.sample